rahaahmadi/Heart-Disease-Diagnosis-Fuzzy/README.md

 # Heart Disease Diagnosis Fuzzy System

-In this project I've implemented a heart disease diagnosis system using fuzzy expert system.
+In this project, I've implemented a heart disease diagnosis system using a fuzzy expert system.

 ## Implementation steps